Sanjay Gandhi: Involvement in politics and government

 Although he had not been elected and held no office, Sanjay began exercising his newfound influence with Cabinet ministers, high-level government officials and police officers.
 While many Cabinet ministers and officials resigned in protest, Sanjay reportedly appointed their successors.

 In one famous example, Inder Kumar Gujral resigned from the Ministry of Information and Broadcasting when Sanjay attempted to direct the affairs of his ministry and give him orders.
 Gujral is reported to have angrily rebuked Sanjay and refused to take orders from an unelected person.
 Gujral was replaced by Vidya Charan Shukla, a Sanjay Gandhi acolyte.
 In another incident, after popular Bollywood singer Kishore Kumar refused to sing at a function of the Indian Youth Congress, his songs were banned on All India Radio upon Gandhi's insistence.

-Sanjay stood for his first election to the Indian parliament following the lifting of the Emergency in March 1977.
-This election saw the crushing defeat of not only Sanjay in his constituency of Amethi but also the wiping out of Indira's Congress party throughout Northern India.
+Sanjay stood for his first election to the Parliament of India following the lifting of the Emergency in March 1977.
+This election saw the crushing defeat of not only Sanjay in his Amethi Lok Sabha constituency but also the wiping out of Indira's Congress party throughout Northern India.
 However, Sanjay won Amethi for the Congress(I) in the next general election held in January 1980.

 Just one month before his death, he was appointed secretary general of the Congress Party in May 1980.

 Jama Masjid beautification and slum demolition

 Sanjay Gandhi and Brij Vardhan, accompanied by Jagmohan the vice-chairman of Delhi Development Authority (DDA), was reportedly irked during his visit to Turkman Gate in old Delhi area that he couldn't see the grand old Jama Masjid because of the maze of tenements.
 On 13 April 1976, the DDA team bulldozed the tenements.
 Police resorted to firing to quell the demonstrations opposing the destruction.
 The firing resulted in at least 150 deaths.
 Over 70,000 people were displaced during this episode.
-The displaced inhabitants were moved to a new undeveloped housing site across the Yamuna river.
+The displaced inhabitants were moved to a new undeveloped housing site across the Yamuna.